What You Should Know Before Hunting With an ATV

 experienced hunters may be new to using ATVs and it doesn't hurt

 to take a moment to review the current ATV hunting etiquette.

 To enjoy a better hunt for everyone, follow these simple rulesCOURTESY

-- Use common sense and respect other hunters; think about where you are
+- Use your common sense to respect other

 - Keep your ATV properly tuned and muffled to reduce exhaust sounds and emissions.
 Keep your noise to

 a minimum even if you are a long way from your hunting spot.
 The sound or

 smell of your ATV chasing game away from other hunters is the quickest

 - Operation of an ATV in areas where motorized

 vehicles are not allowed is illegal and irritates other hunters who have

 specifically selected their hunting area to avoid motorized vehicles.